lavary/crunz/README.md

 +---+---------------+-------------+-------------------------+
 ```

-This is useful to see, if your tasks has been setup as you expect.
+This is useful to see if your tasks has been setup as you expect.

 ## Scheduling Frequency and Constraints